StreetScout

 Where is Spring Farm (NSW)?

-Spring Farm (NSW) is a suburb of New South Wales, Australia.
+Spring Farm (NSW) is a suburb of New South Wales, Australia, in the Camden local government area.

 What is the population of Spring Farm (NSW)?